 Everyone has saliva and most people don’t give it a second thought.
 Sure it helps you swallow, but what else is it for?
 What’s it made of?
 What role does it play in our bodies?
-At Smile On Dental Studio, we want our patients to understand just how exactly their bodies wash away bacteria from their mouths and why saliva is so essential for your oral health.
+At Smile On Dental Studio in Richmond Heights, MO, we want our patients to understand just how exactly their bodies wash away bacteria from their mouths and why saliva is so essential for your oral health.
 Learn more about saliva with these interesting facts!

 Saliva is Made Of Mostly Water